The Cult of Christmas Beers

 Share

 What makes us stand in line for hours just to pick up a few hazy boi cans?
 Or what has us planning a dream vacation to the little town of Santa Rosa in early February for a chance to snag a sip of Pliny the Younger?
 Why do we fiercely fight to protect that one American light lager we grew up drinking—are you team Old Style?
 PBR?
 Shiner?
 Genesee?
 Natty Boh?
-Hamms?
+Hamm’s?
 And above all else, why, for the love of St. Nick, do we love Christmas beers so much?
-Take a look behind any storied holiday beer and you’ll find a tradition as rich as opening presents underneath the tree, drinking hot cocoa around the fire, or lighting the Menorah for Hanukkah or kinara for Kwanzaa.
+Look behind any storied holiday beer, and you’ll find a tradition as rich as opening presents underneath the tree, drinking hot cocoa around the fire, or lighting the Menorah for Hanukkah or Kinara for Kwanzaa.

 With names like Celebration Ale, Christmas Ale, and The Mad Elf, Christmas beers seem to invoke a romantic nostalgia in all of us.
-Often causing us to join a line around the block to taste a first tapping (as is the case in Cleveland, OH, for Great Lakes Brewing Company’s First Pour event) or snag a magnum off the bottling line (like Anchor Brewing Historian Dave Burkhart does every year) or load up the back of a trunk with cases of a beer that’s only around for a few months (The Mad Elf doesn’t sit on the shelf for very long!).
+Often causing us to join a line around the block to taste a first tapping (as is the case in Cleveland, OH, for Great Lakes Brewing Company’s First Pour event) or be that pesky patron to keep asking when that beer will be ready even though you already know when (like with fans of Sierra Nevada’s Celebration) or load up the trunk with cases of a beer that’s only around for a few months (The Mad Elf doesn’t sit on shelves for very long!).

 As we all know, the holidays are about tradition.
 And tradition can hit us as strongly as a 12.5% ABV stout, especially when it comes to beer.

-Just take a look at this history of some of these most revered Christmas beers and it will be as clear as a silent night why Christmas beers have their own cult-like following.
+Just look at the history of some of these most revered Christmas beers, and it will be as clear as a silent night why Christmas beers have a cult-like following.

 A Brief History of Christmas Beers